 - A student gets graded 20 on Item 1, 40 on Item 2 and 70 on Item 3

 - The student's total for Category 1 will be 95/100 since 20*2 + (40 + 70)/2 = 95

 Median of grades

-The middle grade (or the mean of the two middle grades) when grades are arranged in order of size.
+The middle value (or the mean of the two middle values) when percentages (the tatios between grades and their maximum values) are arranged in order of value.
 The advantage over the mean is that it is not affected by outliers (grades which are uncommonly far from the mean).